A Travel Price Comparison for Families, Couples, and Backpackers Tokyo vs. Antwerp for Attractions, Food, Nightlife, and Families

 Because Tokyo is a large city, there are a variety of ways to spend your time.
 This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.

-In Antwerp, many people enjoy the shopping and museums that this vibrant destination offers.
+In Antwerp, many people enjoy the shopping and museums that this historical destination offers.
 Make sure you visit the old town while you're here.
 Lots of people come for the shopping.
 This port city offers a variety of activities to choose from.
 Because of this, one day is usually enough time for a trip here.

 A weekend in Tokyo or Antwerp?